goinstant/goangular/docs/v1/examples/auth.md

 </head>
 ```

+### 2. Set up view

-2. Next, we define our app and main controller in the view.
+Next, we define our app and main controller in the view.
 We also begin
 setting up the navigation bar, which will contain our view menu and login links.

 ```html